Keo Motsepe Teases Week 2 of 'DWTS,' Reacts to Not Having a Partner

 Karagach is also without a partner this season and will be dancing alongside Motsepe in the ballroom.
 She interrupted our interview at one point to Facetime Motsepe, showing him the final look of their space-themed costumes for Monday night's show.

 "I just saw my costume, I'm playing an astronaut tonight," Motsepe explains.
-"Danielle and I are playing astronauts for Pasha [Pashkov] and Kate [Flannery's] number.
+"Daniella and I are playing astronauts for Pasha [Pashkov] and Kate [Flannery's] number.
 The song is 'Fly Me to the Moon.'"

 As for all those videos and pics Motsepe and Karagach have been sharing on social media the past few weeks?
 Motsepe revealed when, exactly, fans will finally get to see what they've been "cooking."

 "I think tonight!" he exclaimed.
 "Yeah, they're gonna throw some in tonight.
 And guys, listen.
-Daniela is amazing.
+Daniella is amazing.
 I'm blushing even talking about her dancing.
 She's phenomenal."

 ABC announced that Monday night's show will also reveal a tweak to the voting process that will "change everything."
 While Motsepe couldn't give it all away, he told ET he is aware of what's happening and gave us one interesting tease: "What I can say is… what the judges say, matters."